OpenVidu/openvidu-tutorials/openvidu-insecure-js/README.md

 			// --- 4) Get your own camera stream with the desired resolution and publish it ---

 			// Both audio and video will be active.
-HTML video element will be appended to element with publisher' id var publisher = OV.initPublisher('publisher', {
+HTML video element will be appended to element with 'publisher' id var publisher = OV.initPublisher('publisher', {
 				audio: true,
 				video: true,